 The majority of Islamic scholars are of the opinion that this verse deals with proper slaughtering of the allowed animals.

-Since Muslim relate what is halal food laws to Divine permissions and prohibitions, if anyone observes these laws, he or she is rewarded in the hereafter, but if anyone violates these laws, he or she may receive punishment accordingly.
+Since Muslim dietary laws relate to Divine permissions and prohibitions, if anyone observes these laws, he or she is rewarded in the hereafter, but if anyone violates these laws, he or she may receive punishment accordingly.
 The rules for those foods that are not specifically prohibited may be interpreted differently by various scholars.

 The things that are specifically prohibited are just a few in number, and are summarized in the following verses: